peter88213/yw2mso/README.md

 # yw2oxml - yWriter to Open XML converter

-This project is meant as a MS Office variant of the [yWriter to OpenOffice/LibreOffice standalone converter](https://peter88213.github.io/yW2OO/).
+This project was originally intended as an Open XML variant of the [yWriter to OpenOffice/LibreOffice standalone converter](https://peter88213.github.io/yW2OO/).

-For more information, see the [project homepage](https://peter88213.github.io/yw2mso) with description and download instructions.
+For more information, see the [project homepage](https://peter88213.github.io/yw2oxml) with description and download instructions.

 ## Important

 This is a work in progress.
 Contributions are welcome.

-The yw2mso script creates *docx* files, but formatting issues may still occur.
+The yw2oxml script creates *docx* files, but formatting issues may still occur.

 To create proper *xlsx* documents, the following classes must be adapted first: